ziyezhu92/seainfo6150/docs/week-5-css.md

       1. Ie, which one appears as if it is physically closer to you

-      2. z-index only affects elements not statically positioned
+      2. z-index only affects elements not statically positioned (ie, position absolute, relative, etc.)

       3. Without z-index value